Hack4Eugene/Hack4Cause2017/src/keseyar/README.md

-# Hack for a Cause2017 Team "Example"
+# Hack for a Cause2017 Team "KeseyAR"

-We are addressing the "bla bla bal" challenge.
+We are addressing the "Kesey Square 2.0" challenge.

 Team Members:
 assorted peopl